Pay your Utility Bill Online

 All-American Festival & Duck Race PhotosPhotos from the very successful All-American Festival and Duck Race put on by the Shack Neighborhood House can be seen at the following link: Festival Photos

-There are NO RESTRICTIONS on burning.
-From now until October 1st, it is permissible to burn yard waste (NO GARBAGE and NO LUMBER) at any time of day.
+We are currently in Fire season.
+From now until December 31st, it is only permissible to burn yard waste (NO GARBAGE and NO LUMBER) between 4:00 PM and 7:00 AM.
 Fire must be contained so it cannot spread and there must be a water source nearby.
 Fires cannot be left unattended.

 The Town of Star City Codified Ordinances are on the web!